-September 24, 2020- Write or recite from memory the Preamble to the U.S. Constitution.
+February 19, 2021- Write or recite from memory the Preamble to the U.S. Constitution.

-e the people of the United States, in order to form a more perfect Union, establish justice, insure domestic tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution for the United States of America.
+States, in order to form a more perfect Union, establish justice, insure domestic tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution for the United States of America.
 Writing the Preamble in front of the teacher or reciting the Preamble from memory will give one a "3."

 Preamble to US Constitution We the People of the United States, In order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.
-September 17, 1787 Tea Pardy.com Distance was private on
+September 17, 1787 Tea Pardy.com COMMON TRANSPORTED IN